 The Guidelines for the IHNs can also be downloaded from the website:

-The Guidelines outline the purpose of the IHNs, what they are, how they operate and how sites and organisation can join across regions.
+The Guidelines outline the purpose of the IHNs, explain how they operate and how sites and organisation can join across regions.

 The networks will be developed throughout England over 2019.
 Each network will be offered similar support from the IHSO.
 The support includes bringing the relevant industrial heritage sites and organisations together and organising first meetings; providing the new network with a regional logo for use online and in print; facilitating online presence such as using the IHNs website and social media for promotion, news stories and knowledge sharing.